Good to know

-The track permit grants its holder the right to drive a snowmobile on marked snowmobile tracks within areas controlled by Metsähallitus and the Finnish Forest Research Institute in all of Finland during the snow-covered period.
+The track permit grants its holder the right to drive a snowmobile on marked snowmobile tracks within areas controlled by Metsähallitus in all of Finland during the snow-covered period.

 Traffic on snowmobile routes is subject to the Road Traffic Act.
 A snowmobile driver on these routes must be at least 15 years of age and have a T-class driver's licence.
 The age limit also applies to driving a snowmobile in terrain, outside of the routes.

 A snowmobile is an off-road vehicle and it is intended for driving in terrain; as a rule, driving a snowmobile on roads is prohibited.
 Driving is also prohibited on roads that have not been plowed and cleared of snow.

 However, a snowmobile may be temporarily driven on roads in the event that moving in the terrain is unduly difficult due to terrain conditions or transportation duties.
-When doing so, the driver must drive cautiously and attempt to use the part of the road that is not plowed.
+When doing so, the driver must primarily use the part of the road that is not plowed.
 When driving a snowmobile on roads, the speed limit is 40 km/h and if the snowmobile is connected to a sled, for example, the sled cannot have passengers on-board.

 Deviating from the track without a separate permit is only allowed on ice-covered water areas.

 The highest speed limit for snowmobiles in terrain and on routes is 60 km/h.
 On ice-covered water areas the speed limit is 80 km/h, except on routes on ice-covered water areas, where the limit is 60 km/h.
 If you are pulling a sled with people on-board, the speed limit is 40 km/h.

 A crash helmet must be worn both in terrain and on the snowmobile routes.
 This also applies to passengers under 15 years of age.
 The driver of the snowmobile is responsible for ensuring that underage passengers wear a helmet.